umangshrestha/Fall-2022-Shopify-Developer-Intern-Challenge/README.md

 # Fall 2022 Shopify Challenge
 This repo is part of pre-interview for `Backend Intern` postion.
-The instructinos can be found here [instructions.pdf](doc/Fall2022-ShopifyDeveloperInternChallenge.pdf)
+The instructions can be found here [instructions.pdf](doc/Fall2022-ShopifyDeveloperInternChallenge.pdf)

 ## 1. Tasks